Youth with Disabilities

 Undocumented Young People

 Young people without right-to-work documentation face unusual barriers to employment in the formal economy, further marginalizing them from American life.
 This problem is especially acute for young people who are not eligible for temporary protection under DACA (Deferred Action for Childhood Arrivals).
-NYEC is uncovering and sharing emerging practices for serving undocumented young people (especially those not eligible for DACA) and identifying comprehensive policy solutions that will expand services to these young people.
+Supporting the transition to adulthood for these young people often requires creating unusual partnerships that integrate education, workforce-development, and legal services, while meeting the needs of young people and their families to make money.
+NYEC is uncovering and sharing emerging practices for serving undocumented young people not eligible for DACA, and identifying comprehensive policy solutions that will expand services to these young people.
 On Sept.
-12-13, 2018, NYEC, with the support of the Georgetown Center on Poverty and Inequality, convened a working session of practitioners in Stockton, California.
-A final report will be released in 2018.
+12-13, 2018, NYEC, with the support of the Georgetown Center on Poverty and Inequality, convened a working session of California-based practitioners in Stockton.
+A final report on this work will be released in 2018.
+NYEC seeks to continue offering follow-up support to these practitioners.

 Justice-Involved Young People